djin921/djin921/README.md

 Hi, I’m Daniel Jin.
-I graduated from CU-Boulder with a degree in Electrical and Computer Engineering in Spring '21.
+I graduated from CU-Boulder with a degree in Electrical and Computer Engineering in May 2021.
-I’m interested in AI, Machine Learning, UI / UX, and sustainability I’m currently learning HTML, CSS, and JavaScript
+I’m currently employed at Progressive as a Full Stack Developer

-Reach me at danieljin921@gmail.com for any inquiries
+Reach me at danieljin921@outlook.com for any inquiries